ryano0oceros/collywebscrape-projectrefuge/README.md

 go run main.go
 ```

 This will start the web scraper and scrape the data from the website.
-The data will be saved to a file called `data.csv`.
+The data will be saved to a file called `output.jl`.

 ## Outputs